ncbi/gaptools/GaPTools.md

     * Report with all reported and computed Sex values produced by GRAF.
     * Report of computed relationships produced by GRAF.

+The full list of errors detected by the system can be found here:[Validation Error Codes](https://www.ncbi.nlm.nih.gov/gap/public_utils/messages/)

 #### Required Files
 GaPTools is designed to check core phenotype data files and genomic datasets in both [PLINK](https://www.cog-genomics.org/plink/1.9/formats) and [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) format.
 To review the required files and their format for individual level data submission please see the [dbGaP submission guide](https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/).